Great Horned Owls often nest in a high location, but this nest was unusually low and very visible, at the edge of a stand of Live Oak trees.

 Baby 1, the older owlet, walks out on the branch as Baby 2 watches the adult above.
 This behavior is typical between 5 and 6 weeks of age.
 The owlets are not able to fly yet, so they venture out by walking.

-At this time, food is still delivered to the nest.
+When the owls are young, food is still delivered to the nest.
 Later the adults will bring it to wherever the owlets are perched.
-At age 6 weeks, the babies still have their wooly head feathers and fluffy down on their bellies.
+At almost 7 weeks, the babies still have their wooly head feathers.
 The orange eye discs have developed.

 At 7 to 8 weeks, Baby 1 is able to leave the nest, but it stays in the nest area.
 This fledgling can fly a short distance from branch to branch in the nest tree.
 The early stages of ear tufts are visible.
 Baby 2 is still in the nest.